-I guess I don’t require much of my spirituality.
-While I allow spiritual concepts of one kind or another guide everything I do, I can’t really point to very many spiritual concepts that I consider important.
+I guess I don’t require much from my spirituality.
+While I allow spiritual concepts of one kind or another to guide everything I do, I can’t point to very many spiritual concepts that I consider important.

-My spirituality is very important to me, though, so you’ll be hearing more about it.
+My spirituality is very important to me, though, and it’s not something I can stay silent about.

 Gip Plaster is a web content writer.
 Previously a journalist, online bookseller and even a corporate advertising guy, Gip now specialize in writing high-quality content for websites — his and other people’s.
 Visit Gip’s Front Yard (www.gipsfrontyard.com) too.